scipy-conference/scipy_proceedings/papers/dallin_skouson/dallin_skouson.rst

 Analysis and Transformation
 ---------------------------

 SpyDrNet provides a framework for the analysis and transformation of structural netlists.
-Structural netlists (i.e., a list of circuit components and their connects) capture a hardware design that is ready physical implementation where hardware files can be generated (see Figure :ref:`exteriorfig`).
+Structural netlists (i.e., a list of circuit components and their connects) capture a hardware design that is ready for physical implementation where hardware files can be generated (see Figure :ref:`exteriorfig`).
 Information such as component importance or influence can be understood by examining structural relationships between components.
-Modifications made to the structual netlist are reflected in the hardware implementation.
+Modifications made to the structural netlist are reflected in the hardware implementation.

-The analysis and transformation capabilites presented in section form a basis from which custom analysis and transformation functions can be built for specifc applications.
-One current application that benefits from these capabilities is the implemention of duplication with compare (DWC) and triple modular redundancy (TMR) to circuit designs, which is discussed later on.
+The analysis and transformation capabilities presented in section form a basis from which custom analysis and transformation functions can be built for specific applications.
+One current application that benefits from these capabilities is the implementation of duplication with compare (DWC) and triple modular redundancy (TMR) to circuit designs, which is discussed later on.
 Using SpyDrNet's analysis and transformations allows end-users to rapidly develop custom functions for specific needs.

 Utility Functions
 -----------------